Édouard Roger-Vasselin

-Édouard Roger-Vasselin ([edwaʁ ʁɔʒe vaslɛ̃]; born 28 November 1983) is a French professional tennis player who primarily specialises in doubles.
+Édouard Roger-Vasselin ([edwaʁ ʁɔʒe vaslɛ̃]; born 28 November 1983) is a French professional tennis player who specializes in doubles.

-He won his first Grand Slam title at the 2014 French Open, winning the men's doubles partnering Julien Benneteau, and also finished runner-up at the Wimbledon Championships in both 2016 and 2019, alongside Benneteau and Nicolas Mahut respectively.
-Roger-Vasselin reached his career-high doubles ranking of world No. 6 in November 2014, and has won 24 doubles titles on the ATP Tour, including the 2015 Cincinnati Masters with Daniel Nestor.
+He won two Grand Slam titles in doubles at the 2014 French Open, partnering Julien Benneteau, and mixed doubles at the 2024 French Open, partnering Laura Siegemund.
+He also finished runner-up at the Wimbledon Championships in both 2016 and 2019, alongside Benneteau and Nicolas Mahut respectively.
+Roger-Vasselin reached his career-high doubles ranking of world No. 6 in November 2014, and has won 29 doubles and 1 mixed doubles titles on the ATP Tour, including three Masters titles.

 In singles, his highest ranking was world No. 35, achieved in February 2014, and he finished runner-up at the 2013 Delray Beach Open and 2014 Chennai Open.
 Roger-Vasselin's best Grand Slam result in singles was reaching the third round at the French Open and Wimbledon Championships in 2007, and the 2014 Australian Open.
 He is the son of 1983 French Open semifinalist Christophe Roger-Vasselin.